 Noodlin' together

-Developer tips, Career growth, Junior developer2 min read
+— Developer tips, Career growth, Junior developer — 2 min read

 I switched teams back in April and have been focusing on Fullscript's design system these past few months.
-I've cleaned up old components, build new components (hey Accordion), made some accessibility upgrades, and lately have been working creating design tokens as a precursor to colour theming our application.
+I've cleaned up old components, build new components (hey Accordion

 This is new territory for me, and is different from what I was doing before, which was feature development.
 There's tons to learn and lots of new tools I haven't used before.
 My work now affects all the front-end developers at Fullscript, and I'm responsible for any questions or issues that arise with our design system.
 I've gone from working in a team of 8 to working on a team of 4.
 My new team consists of three developers including myself and my tech lead, and one designer.